-If you have used too much Estrogel®, you may experience symptoms such as breast tenderness, vaginal bleeding or nausea.
-In such cases, contact your doctor as soon as possible.
+The recommended dosing method make overdosing highly unlikely.
+However, if you have used too much Estrogel, symptoms such as nausea may be experienced.
+In such case, contact your doctor as soon as possible.

 If you have forgotten to use Estrogel®